-#include <sys/types.h>

 #include <sys/mount.h>

-int mount (spec, dir, mflag, fstyp, dataptr, datalen)

-char spec, dir;

-int mflag, fstyp;
+int mount (spec, dir, mflag, fstyp) char spec, dir; int mflag, fstyp;

-char dataptr;

-int datalen;

-mount requests that a removable file system contained on the block special file identified by spec be mounted on the directory identified by dir.
-Spec and dir are pointers to path names. fstyp is the file system type number.
+The mount system call requests that a removable file system contained on the block special file identified by spec be mounted on the directory identified by dir.
+Spec and dir are pointers to path names.
+Fstyp is the file system type number.
 The sysfs(2) system call can be used to determine the file system type number.
-Note that if both the MS_DATA and MS_FSS flag bits of mflag are off, the file system type will default to the root file system type.
-Only if either flag is on will fstyp be used to indicate the file system type.
+Note that if the MS_FSS flag bit of mflag is off, the file system type will default to the root file system type.
+Only if the bit is on will fstyp be used to indicate the file system type.